springernature/frontend-playbook/practices/advertising.md

 ## Accessibility

-* Don't use ads that make heavy use of fast animations or flashing content.
+* Don't use ads that make use of fast animations or flashing content.
 * The ad content must have clearly defined borders and not be confused with normal page content.
 * Audio or video in ads must be user initiated.
 A control must be included in order to allow for audio/video initiation and stop.